dpc10ster/RJafrocBook/docs/07-sources-variability-auc.md

 It may be noticed that the mean of the jackknife figure of merit values, i.e., 0.8606667, exactly equals the original figure of merit 0.8606667 (i.e., that calculated including all cases).
 This can be shown analytically to be true so long as the figure of merit is the empirical AUC.
 A similar relation is not true for the bootstrap.

 ## Calibrated simulator {#sourcesVariabilityCalSimulator}
-In real life one does have the luxury of sampling from the population of cases, but with a simulator almost anything is possible.
-The population sampling method used previously, \@ref(sourcesVariabilityDeLong), to compare the DeLong method to a known standard used arbitrarily set simulator values, $\mu = 1.5$ and $\sigma = 1.3$ .
-One does not know if these values are actually representative of real clinical data.
-In this section a simple method of implementing population sampling using a calibrated simulator is described.
-A calibrated simulator is one whose parameters are chosen to match those of an actual clinical dataset, so the simulator is calibrated to the specific one-and-only-one dataset.
-Why might one wish to do that?
-Rather than "fish in the dark" and set arbitrary values for the simulator parameters, one needs to find realistic values that match an actual clinical dataset.
-This way one has at least some assurance that the simulator is realistic and therefore its verdict on a proposed method or analysis is more likely to be correct.
+In real life one does have the luxury of sampling from the population of cases.
+The population sampling method used previously, \@ref(sourcesVariabilityDeLong), to compare the DeLong method to a known standard used arbitrarily set simulator values, i.e., $\mu = 1.5$ and $\sigma = 1.3$.
+One does not know if these values actually represent real clinical data.
+In this section a simple method of implementing population sampling using a *calibrated simulator* is described.
+A calibrated simulator is one whose parameters are chosen to match those of an actual clinical dataset.
+This way one has some assurance that the simulator is realistic and therefore its verdict on a proposed method or analysis (in our case method of estimating AUC variability) is likely to be correct.

 As an example, consider a real clinical dataset, such as in Table \@ref(tab:ratingsParadigmExampleTable).
-This data set analyzed by MLE yielded model parameters, `a`, `b` and the 4 thresholds $\zeta_1,\zeta_2,\zeta_3,\zeta_4$.
-After conversion to $\mu=a/b$ and $\sigma= 1/b$ and new zetas $\zeta = \zeta/b$, the values are (in the same order): 2.173597, 1.646099, 0.01263423, 1.475351, 2.494901, 3.945221 (see code output below).
+This dataset, analyzed by MLE, yielded model parameters, `a`, `b` and the 4 thresholds $\zeta_1,\zeta_2,\zeta_3,\zeta_4$.
+After conversion to $\mu=a/b$ and $\sigma= 1/b$ and new zetas $\zeta = \zeta/b$, the values are (in the same order): 2.173597, 1.646099, 0.01263423, 1.475351, 2.494901, 3.945221 (see code output below):

 ```r